Learning Path 7 - Lab 1 - Exercise 10 - Create workbooks

 6. Select your Microsoft Sentinel Workspace.

-7. Select Workbooks.
+7. Select Workbooks under the Threat Management left blade.
 The Templates tab is selected by default.

-8. Search for and select the Identity & Access template workbook.
+8. Search for and select the Azure Activity template workbook.
 In the right pane, scroll down and select the View template button.

 9. Review the contents of the workbook.
-It shows insights into Identity and access operations by collecting and analyzing security logs, using the audit and sign-in logs to gather insights into use of Microsoft products.
+It shows insights of your Azure subscription operations by collecting and analyzing the data from the Activity Log.

 10. Close the workbook by selecting the X in the top-right corner.